-That’s a quote from pretty much everyone who has ever used LinkedIn.
+That’s a quote from the vast majority of people who have used LinkedIn.

-What if a few easy tweaks could change that?
+What if a few easy tweaks could change all that?

 What if you could turn your LinkedIn profile into a machine to bring you new career opportunities?

 What if LinkedIn started sending you speaking and consulting gigs?

 What if you could use LinkedIn to generate leads and sales for your business?

 What if you could start seeing tangible benefits after just five minutes of optimizing your profile?

 Use this checklist to perform a self-audit of your LinkedIn profile and get it in shape.
 I promise you’ll see immediate benefits.

 I’m confident about this promise because it wasn’t long ago I was asking myself what the point was of using LinkedIn.
 I couldn’t point to anything tangible I had gotten from the network, despite being on it for several years and investing significant time and effort.
 But a lot of my efforts had been working in the wrong direction.
 Once I made a few tweaks, I immediately started to get better results.
 I began to share what I was doing on LinkedIn, and as others did what I did, they came back with stories about how these tactics worked for them, too.

 The first action items in this checklist require just a few minutes, are easy to make, and produce big benefits.
 The later items take a bit more time and are still beneficial, but they’re not as critical.
 I ordered things this way so that even if you only complete the first item on this checklist you’ll still get tangible results.